DDDmath/CopperLP/README.md

 The optional `msolve` backend can be used to accelerate Assumption 1 verification when it is available in the SageMath environment.
 It is disabled by default and is not required to run the scripts.

-## Running an Experiment
+## Running the Scripts

-Download or clone the repository and enter the repository directory.
+Clone or download the repository and enter its directory.

-Run an individual experiment with SageMath.
-For example:
+Run an individual experiment with SageMath:

 ```bash
 sage CIHNP_CSURF.sage
 ```

-The other scripts can be executed in the same way:
+The other scripts are executed in the same way:

 ```bash
 sage MIHNP.sage